Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Can Dogs Eat Rice Cakes?
-Vet-Approved Facts and FAQs
+Vet-Verified Nutrition Facts & FAQ

-Can Dogs Eat Rice Cakes
+Can Dogs Eat_Rice Cakes

 Rice cakes are a very popular snack that is often used as a lower-calorie alternative to bread, crackers, and chips.
 Since we frequently find ourselves wondering what foods in our pantry are safe for our dogs to eat, it’s important to know whether dogs can eat rice cakes, especially considering how common they are.

 Rice cakes are often made with only a few ingredients and are safe for dogs to eat as long as they are plain with no added seasonings, sweeteners, or other ingredients.
 That doesn’t mean you should allow your dog to gorge themselves on rice cakes, though.
-Just because human food is safe to eat, doesn’t mean it is a beneficial addition to their diet.
+Just because human food is safe to eat, doesn’t mean it is a beneficial addition to a dog’s diet.

 Are Rice Cakes Good for Dogs?